ArxOne/MrAdvice/README.md

 ## How it works

-It is available as a NuGet package (https://www.nuget.org/packages/Weavisor.Fody)
+It is available as a NuGet package (https://www.nuget.org/packages/MrAdvice.Fody)

 ## Philosophy

-Currently, Weavisor won't bring you any aspect out-of-the-box.
+Currently, MrAdvice won't bring you any aspect out-of-the-box.
 This means you'll have to write your own aspects.
 So it brings us to the next chapter, which is...